abpframework/abp/docs/en/Tutorials/Part-1.md

 ### IBookAppService

 Next step is to define an interface for the application service.
-Create an interface named `IBookAppService` in the `Acme.BookStore.Application.Contracts` project:
+Create an `IBookAppService` interface in the `Books` folder (namespace) of the `Acme.BookStore.Application.Contracts` project:

 ````csharp
 using System;